When must a Company or Close corporation (CC) file its Annual Returns?

 I am not sure which of my Annual Returns are outstanding ?

 Please complete our easy online form, and we will send you a quotation detailing all outstanding annual returns for your Company or CC.

 My Company or CC was inactive / dormant for an Annual Return period.
 Do I still need to file an Annual Return and pay the prescribed fee ?

 Yes, the law requires all Companies and CCs to file annual returns, regardless if they are active or inactive.

 What happens if I do not file my Annual Return(s)?

 If annual returns are not filed within the prescribed time period, CIPC will assume that your Company or Close Corporation (CC) is inactive, and will start the deregistration process to remove your Company or Close Corporation from its active records.
 The legal effect of the deregistration process is that the juristic personality is withdrawn and your Company or Close Corporation ceases to exist.

-It is therefor important to start the process asap if you have any outstanding annual returns – just complete our easy online form below.
+It is therefore important to start the process as soon as possible if you have any outstanding annual returns – just complete our easy online form below.